l0d0v1c/Ancient-greek-word2vec/README.md

 This is a latent space for ancient greek trained on 149883 sentences from [First1K project]( https://chs.harvard.edu/the-free-first-thousand-years-of-greek-qa-with-leonard-muellner/).

 The vocabulary was lemmatized (534258 words + 96443 words not lemmatizable).
-10,25,50,75,100 and 300 dimensions latent space are provided.
+10,25,50,75,100 and 300 dimensions latent space are provided (gr...vec).
+As a comparison another model is proposed (Nov22_RW) based on this [repo](https://github.com/ryderwishart/ancient-greek-word2vec).

 # Online demonstration